mitre/cpsa/doc/cpsa4roletran.md

 easy to determine from them, as are attacks and anomalies.

 For each input problem, the CPSA program is given some initial behavior, and it discovers what shapes are compatible with it.
 Normally, the initial behavior is from the point of view of one participant.
 The analysis reveals what the other participants must have done, given the participant's view.
-The search is based on a high-level algorithm that was claimed to be complete, i.e. every shape can in fact be found in a finite number of steps.
-Further theoretical work showed classes of executions that are not found by the algorithm, however it also showed that every omitted execution requires an unnatural interpretation of a protocol's roles.
-Hence the algorithm is complete relative to natural role semantics.
+The search is complete, i.e. we proved every shape can in fact be found in a finite number of steps, relative to a procedural semantics of protocol roles.

 When we say a role has natural role semantics, we mean that there exists a program that implements the intent of the specified role.